ABRM2002/Basic-Network-Security-Analysis/README.md

 Initiating an HTTP Form-based authentication, capturing it in Wireshark and analyzing it so you can see the username and password clearly.
 Also Capturing DNS Traffic.

+  -Start a Wireshark Capture: Begin capturing traffic.
+  -Access a Website: Visit a website with form-based authentication.
+  -Submit the Form: Enter credentials and submit the form.
+  -Analyze Traffic: Examine HTTP POST requests containing form data and DNS requests/responses.

 -Task 5: Initiate, Capture and Analyze Telnet Sessions

 ![WhatsApp Image 2024-09-27 at 17 20 41_b39b6284](https://github.com/user-attachments/assets/bca6406a-dffb-4a92-865c-5dd4e4552d49)

  Knowing how Telnet works, starting a Telnet Session with a remote Device using PowerShell, capturing its traffic in Wireshark and analyzing it from the Security perspective.

+ -Start a Wireshark Capture: Begin capturing traffic.
+ -Open a Telnet Session: Use the "telnet" command to connect to a remote device.
+ -Analyze Traffic: Examine Telnet packets, focusing on commands and responses.

 -Task 6: Capturing and Analyzing SSH Sessions